 Ansan’s gas turbine package consists of a standardised basic design with a flexibility to be modified as per the geographical location and according to customer requirements.
 The turbine achieves higher efficiency through an evolutionary 3D blading system and uses fast acting variable guide vanes, giving it a faster cycling capability.

 Benson once-through HRSGs include a thin-walled separator for improving operational flexibility, instead of the high-pressure drum found in traditional boilers.
-The steam generators maintain natural circulation flow characteristics in order to achieve flow stability and an even heat distribution.
+The steam generators maintain natural circulation flow characteristics in order to achieve flow stability and even heat distribution.

 It is expected that waste heat from the power plant will be delivered to HUCES’ district heating facility in Hyangnam, Hwaseong-si.